alberto-lazari/masters-thesis/chapters/implementation.typ

 // TODO: state persistence
 ==== Implementation
+The component's implementation reflects its design responsibilities by realizing the following classes:
++ File parsing:
+  the `PermissionFileParser` class realizes the serialization and parsing of permission data between the state model and the persistence file.

++ Concurrent access management: this aspect is divided between two classes:
+  - `FileLocker`:
+    provides low-level functionality for acquiring and releasing shared or exclusive locks on files, ensuring safe operations when multiple processes or threads interact with the same file.
+	- `LockedOperation`:
+    abstracts `FileLocker`'s mechanisms into a higher-level framework, defining a lifecycle for file interactions.

+The `PermissionCache` class is the primary interface for interactions with the state persistence, sitting between the state model and persistence components.
+It manages the in-memory representation of permissions while ensuring synchronization with stored data, providing efficient access for querying or updating the model.

+The four classes, illustrated in @state_persistence_diagram, are presented in detail in the following subsections.

 #figure(
   caption: [State persistence component class diagram.], image("/images/components/state-persistence.svg")
 ) <state_persistence_diagram>

+===== File Parsing
+The `PermissionFileParser` is responsible for reading and writing permission data to and from an XML-based structure, using streams that reference the permission file.
+These are created externally,
+allowing the parser to focus purely on processing the data without having to handle files directly.

+Its implementation relies on standard XML parsing and transformation libraries to handle structured permission data efficiently
+The high-level methods, `read()` and `write()`, handle the setup for parsing and serialization tasks, but delegate most of the actual work to dedicated helper methods.

+Here's a description of the defined operations:
+- XML parsing (`read()`):
+  the method initializes the XML structure by reading from an input stream, identifying `<app>` elements for each UID, and invoking the `fillPermissions()` helper to populate the in-memory representation with permission objects for different types (install, runtime, and groups).
+  This design ensures a modular handling of XML parsing logic.

+- XML Serialization (`write()`): this method creates an XML document by iterating over UIDs and their permissions, appending them as `<app>` elements.
+  It uses the `addPermissions()` helper method to create and structure XML nodes for each permission type.
+  The serialized output is then transformed and written to an output stream.

 === Management Core Component
 ==== Design